Cjreynol-zz/Python-Monster-Zoo/README.md

-Python Monster Zoo
+Python Monster Zoo Version 1.0
 Chad Reynolds (@cjreynol)

 A python3 standard library implementation of the handheld virtual pet games, think Giga Pet or Tamagachi.

-Controls are fairly straighforward Tkinter Interfaces.
+Controls are straighforward Tkinter Interfaces.
 The monster ages faster when it is sad, hungry/bored, or sleepy/dirty.
 When it is happy the monster does not age.
-The goal is to keep it alive for as long as possible.
+The goal is to keep your monster alive for as long as possible.
 The game is currently imbalanced, and after a short while a monster will become irreversibly sad.

-To-do:
-Add minigames for each action.
-Add stat tracking, and a pop-up when the monster dies to display them